Mike Smith (broadcaster): Motor racing

-Driving from the age of 8, Smith raced at the age of 14 in grasstrack events, building his own cars.
+Driving from the age of 8, Smith raced at the age of 14 in grass track events, building his own cars.
 In 1972, aged 17, he passed his test and took up motorsports in racing, rallying and rallycross.
 In 1976, he progressed to Formula Ford 2000 with the Patrick Head-designed Sark.
 Smith was also a motorsport commentator, mainly at Brands Hatch where he also, age 21, ran the marketing operation.
-It was through that during this time he became interested in broadcasting.
+It was during this time he became interested in broadcasting.

-While still broadcasting Smith raced in several British Touring Car Championship races, driving a newly homologated Sierra Cosworth in 1987, and then alongside Frank Sytner in 1988 with whom he often clashed in a BMW M3.
-He also won the Willhire 24 Hour at Snetterton in 1986, driving a Ford Escort RS Turbo.
-Veteran commentator Murray Walker remarked that Smith "guaranteed action by the bucket-load".
+While still broadcasting Smith raced in several British Touring Car Championship races, driving a newly homologated Sierra Cosworth in 1987, and then alongside Frank Sytner in 1988 in a BMW M3.
+He also won the Willhire 24 Hour at Snetterton in 1986, co-driving a Ford Escort RS Turbo with Robb Gravett.

-In 1989, Smith established a BTCC team known as Trakstar with Robb Gravett and Malcolm Swetnam.
+In 1989, Smith established a BTCC team known as Trakstar with Gravett and Malcolm Swetnam.
 They ran two Sierra Cosworths, which had been imported from the Australian Touring Car stable of Dick Johnson.
 Gravett went on to become runner up in Group A, but Smith struggled with his recovery from the helicopter crash.
-However, loss of a major sponsor in 1990 meant that only one car could be run, which was raced by Robb Gravett who became champion.
+However, loss of a major sponsor in 1990 meant that only one car could be run, which was raced by Gravett who became champion.
 Smith never raced competitively again.